Deweni Inima

+Seasons

 Plot

-The main storyline is about two half-brothers, Anuhas Fernando and Awantha Fernando.

-They both are the sons of well-known business man and cricketer Ravi Fenando.
+The main storyline is about life story of cricketer Anuhas Fernando.
+Awantha Fernando is his half brother.
+They both are the sons of well-known business man and former cricketer Ravi Fenando.
 Anuhas lives with his mother Udeni and runs a juice bar.
 They are very closely associated with Udeni's brother Ananda and his family, including his wife Anusha, elder son Dhanuka and younger daughter Dewmi.

 Meanwhile Awantha is living with his father and spoilt mother Ameesha in a luxurious way.
 Ameesha always betrays Udeni and Anuhas and underestimates them.
 Awantha has a relationship with a fatherless child called Samalka, who was the daughter of a shareholder in Ravi's business.
 Her mother is in a mental hospital, which is a secret.
 Awantha is a notoriously rude spoilt student.
 Anuhas has two best friends, Mike and Chubby.
 Awantha always traps Anuhas on various matters to torture him which causes the two to fight.
 Coach Ekanayaka makes Anuhas captain of the school cricket team, making Awantha and Ameesha more enraged.
 Over time, Awantha tries to attract the attention of Dewmi, who is the cousin sister of Anuhas and a good friend of Samalka; their friendship develops after the singing competition.
 Over time Samalka is helped by Anuhas.
 Awantha and Dewmi secretly develop their relationship.
 Anuhas also builds a relationship with Samalka.
 Ravi Fernando dies from a heart attack in Australia.
 After finding out that Samalka was badly cheated by Mr. Samaranayaka, Samalka decides to become a Buddhist nun, leaving Lihini, the newcomer and best friend to live in a village alone.
 Lihini convinces Anuhas and they build a good relationship while Dewmi and Awantha's relationship faces many challenges because of family disputes.

 Anuhas and Awantha are united after their father's death.
 Ameesha tries multiple times to separate them and fails.
 Meanwhile Dhanuka, Dewmi's brother, marries an employee in Ravi's business.
 The brothers are united and face many troubles caused by Menaka.
 Later, Dewmi and Awantha's relationship is accepted by both families; at the last moment they are separated by one of Menaka's tricks.
 Anuhas builds a relationship with Aksha, the younger sister of Samalka.
 Samalka's mother is treated and fully recovers.